Photo Source: CharlesFred - Flickr Creative Commons

-Map Source: People Group location from field worker.
-Other map data / geography from GMI.
-Map by Joshua Project.
+Map Source: People Group location: Field worker.
+Map geography: ESRI / GMI.
+Map design: Joshua Project.

 |Primary Language:||Zazaki, Southern|